 The upper primary tasks in this collection could each be solved by working backwards.

-This feature draws together activities which give learners opportunities to reason for different purposes.
+This feature draws together tasks which give learners opportunities to reason for different purposes.

 These lower primary tasks all specifically draw on the use of visualising.